 14.2.
 Punctuality

-The punctuality depends on the delivery of the basic data used for the calculation of the MIP indicators.
+The punctuality depends on the delivery of the basic data used for the calculation of the indicators published in the MIP domain.
 Eurostat monitores closely punctuality of data delivery by the countries.
 Generally countries meet the delivery deadlines very well (44 days after the reference period for BOP monthly data, 82-85 days after the reference period for the complete quarterly BoP dataset and quarterly IIP and revaluations, 9 months after the reference period for annual international trade in services and foreign direct investment transactions, income and positions, 21 months after the reference period for activity breakdown of foreign direct investment transactions and positions).

 15.1.
 Comparability - geographical

 The underlying methodological framework, which is defined in BPM6, ensures a high degree of comparability across countries.
 Commission Regulation (EU) No 555/2012 contains the questionnaires, and also all the details on the coding system, the format of the data, the deadlines for transmission.
 Each country compiles its BoP statistics using the data coming from a number of surveys and administrative sources.
+Questionnaires and data requests with all details and explanations concerning requested item, geographical and activity breakdowns are included in Balance of Payments Vademecum.

 The data are generally considered highly comparable over time.
 The methodology is revised according to the revisions of the IMF's Balance of Payments Manual, Sixth edition (BPM6).
 In some countries, methodological breaks can affect time series (normally on a temporary basis).
 Backward calculations of time series are provided to ensure full time coherence in a case of methodological changes.